 The Difference in Sound Between Acrylic and Wooden Drums

 Acrylic drums are much louder compared to wooden drums.
 The acrylic shell can project more strongly and gives it the punch associated with it.
 However, the shell is only part of the equation.
-Therefore the drumheads, tuning, and even the sticks used to play will play a significant part in the audio produced.
+Therefore the drumheads, drum tuner, and even the sticks used to play will play a significant part in the audio produced.

 Most people (even drummers) won’t find the difference between a wooden drum and an acrylic one.
 Even though these drums are usually associated with loud music, they can play any genre with the right drum heads and proper tuning.